PRASANNA-RAVI/Configurable_SCA_Countermeasures_for_NTT/README.md

 * To benchmark total NTT/INTT time:
 * To benchmark total procedure time:

+We also provide nine options for countermeasures

+*
 <!--
 The **pqm4** library, benchmarking and testing framework started as a result of the [PQCRYPTO](https://pqcrypto.eu.org) project funded by the European Commission in the H2020 program.